SteveRMann/yaml-files/README.md

 ### garage-door-v1
  This program is a prelude to the garage door opener.
  A button is on D6.
-When pressed, the relayon D5 closes for 500ms.
+When pressed, the relay on D5 closes for 500ms.

 ### wemos-test.yaml